How to Make a Resume for Your First Job (+ Template)

 This short statement goes at the top of your resume to summarize your skills.
 It’s usually a good idea to write this last once you have a better idea of what’s in your resume.
 Keep it to one or two sentences that state who you are, what you want, and what you can offer the employer.

-Tips for preparing your first resume
+Tips for preparing your resume for a first job

 • Include the same words and terms from the job listing.
 Many companies use what’s called an applicant tracking system (ATS) to sort applications by keywords.
 When you use the same words and phrases as the job description, you might increase your chances of getting your resume noticed.